 As discussed in Sections 5 and 6, VA has solicited input from the public and various federal, state, and local government agencies regarding the Proposed Action.
 Government agencies have provided input; none of the input has identified opposition or controversy related to the Proposed Action.
 No input was received from the public in response to the scoping notice.
-VA will publish and distribute this Draft EA for a 30-day public comment period.
-Public comments will be considered and addressed in the Final EA.
+VA published and distributed the Draft EA for a 30-day public comment period.
+No comments of opposition or controversy related to the Proposed Action were received.